History of Asbestos Lobbying Organizations

 Historical Pro-Asbestos Lobbying Organizations

-The news isn’t all bad.
-Anti-asbestos activists have scored significant victories, as shown by the list of defunct pro-asbestos organizations in the U.S., Canada and Brazil.
+Anti-asbestos activists have won major victories in the fight against asbestos.
+The following list highlights some defunct pro-asbestos organizations that once operated in the U.S., Canada and Brazil.

 Asbestos Information Association – North America